Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-Data never emerge in a social, cultural, historical and contextual vacuum -- they embed and perpetuate deeply held social norms, historical injustices, and uneven power dynamics.
-NLP datasets, including the harmful content they contain, cannot be neatly disentangled from these factors.
-The harms in text, therefore, cannot be solved through technical fixes from individual researchers.
-Instead, they require acknowledging the systemic roots of harm, challenging unjust systems, envisioning alternative world views and eventually working towards making such visions a reality.
-However, although tackling harmful content in datasets requires broader systemic change, actions that challenge structural change are far from useless.
-There also exist various ways in which NLP practice might assuage harms and eventually contribute towards culture change, even if only in an incremental way.

-The first opportunity for harm mitigation is during data curation and selection, in order to avoid harms to the data subjects becoming frozen in time in a dataset.
-Indeed, some unlabelled corpora used to train large language models are filtered to remove the most obvious forms of toxic language.
-Pre-filtering, while arguably \emph{a priori} desirable, must be cautiously approached because it can itself censor and erase marginalised experiences~\cite{dodge2021documenting}.
-For example, by crudely removing language that could be considered harmful (e.g. by removing \textit{any} use of potentially reclaimed terms, such as n*gga), the language of entire communities can also be excluded.
-When harmful language is being studied, data curators typically have no choice but to include harmful content in their datasets.
-For example, it is difficult to study hate speech without a dataset that contains some instances of hate.
-However, despite this practical necessity, they still have an obligation to mitigate the propagation and entrenchment of harms through their work.
-Thus, in our guidelines for handling, presenting and publishing research, we refer primarily to handling and presenting \textit{elicited} harms because this is where the risk of harm is greatest and most direct.
+The first opportunity to mitigate harm is during data curation and selection.
+If harms to data subjects are not tackled at this stage then they can become `frozen in time' within the dataset.
+When harmful content is \textit{unsought} because the reason for creating the dataset is for other NLP tasks (e.g., training a large language model), the onus lies on researchers, data creators and curators to audit and safeguard their datasets prior to public release.
+Indeed, some unlabelled corpora used to train large language models are filtered to remove the most obvious forms of toxic language \cite{brown2020language}.
+Filtering, while well-motivated, must be cautiously approached because it can censor and erase marginalised experiences.
+For example, crudely removing language that could be considered offensive (e.g., \textit{any} use of potentially reclaimed terms, such as ``\textit{sex}'' or ``\textit{gay}'') risks excluding the language of entire communities who may use such terms to communicate about sexual health~\cite{dodge2021documenting}.